tomeshnet/tomesh.net/README.md

 Commits and merges into `master` will be deployed automatically to the production web server through webhook posts from GitHub.

 [jekyll-hook](https://github.com/developmentseed/jekyll-hook) listens for incoming webhook posts from GitHub and runs `jekyll build`.

+### Daily Builds

+A cron task runs `jekyll build` daily at midnight.
+The build task can be found in the [scripts directory](https://github.com/tomeshnet/tomesh.net/blob/master/scripts/tomesh-build.sh).
+The cron task can be edited with `sudo crontab -e`